khushdiyora/coffee-shop/README.md

-# Coffee Company - Arabica
+# Café & Cofféé Company - Arabica Café & Cofféé Company

+# This is the Arabica Café & Cofféé Company Which was done by Khush in May 18, 2024 for my client Abu Al-Fadl From Dubai

+## Abu Al-Fadl <br> Ceo & Founder <br> Arabica Café Company

 My second website where I applied my new knowledge on CSS and HTMl, mainly the PHP.
 This is one is different than my first one, mainly because I worked on multipled HTML pages and had to code much more CSS.
 This one I really enjoyed the most because I already had the idea on how to implement the design I had.
 My first, #visit-maldives website was more harder than that is it was my very first attempt on creating a webpage.